PrimePP/danceArts/readme.md

 ![ImageThumbnail](./14.png)
 ***
 ### Project details
 This project is a landing page of a dance artist.
-It is a purely responsive design , created for Desktop , mobile , and tablet usage.
+It is a purely responsive design , created for Desktop  and tablet usage.
 Only UI is developed for this project for this project, functionality is not .

 ***
 ### Other Important Details
-- >Time taken for completion : 6 hours
+- >Time taken for completion : 8 hours
 - Technologies Used
   - HTML
   - CSS